Only a few hours away from Los Angeles, (depending on traffic), San Diego is an ideal weekend date destination with some amazing attractions!

 6. Seaport Village / Waterfront Park

 Not too far from the Gaslamp Quarter is Seaport Village.
-I’d describe it as a much bigger, better, and more lively version of Marina del Rey.
 When I went there were a ton of people out and a live band playing in the courtyard.
-There are tons of shops and restaurants of course.
+There many shops and restaurants of course.

 There are other vessels to see, including the B-39 Soviet submarine, the USS dolphin, an American submarine, and the Star of India, the world’s oldest active sailing ship.
 All of these can be boarded with paid admission.